Women and government in Australia: Women's suffrage

 During the 19th century, Britain's Australasian colonies were at the vanguard of achieving both male and female suffrage.
 Australia's first council elections were held with male suffrage in 1840, while parliamentary elections were first conducted for the New South Wales Legislative Council in 1843, with voting rights (for males only) tied to property ownership or financial capacity.
 The Australian Colonies Government Act, passed in 1850, granted representative constitutions to New South Wales, Victoria, South Australia, and Tasmania and the colonies enthusiastically set about writing constitutions which produced democratically progressive parliaments – through the constitutions generally maintained the role of the colonial upper houses as representative of social and economic "interests" and all established Constitutional Monarchies with the British monarch as the symbolic head of state.
 1855 also saw the granting of the right to vote to all male British subjects 21 years or over in South Australia.
 This right was extended to Victoria in 1857 and New South Wales the following year.
 The other colonies followed until, in 1896, Tasmania became the last colony to grant universal male suffrage.

 While the female descendants of the Bounty mutineers who lived on Pitcairn Islands could vote from 1838, and this right transferred with their resettlement to Norfolk Island (now an Australian external territory) in 1856, women in mainland Australia and New Zealand were next in the world to achieve such historic gains.
 Following the successful establishment of voter rights for males, women's suffrage groups began to organise in Australia from the 1880s.
-The first was the Victorian Women's Suffrage Society, was formed by Henrietta Dugdale in 1884.
+Henrietta Dugdale, Annie Lowe, and Elizabeth Rennick formed the Victorian Women's Suffrage Society, the first suffrage society in Australia in 1884.
 The organisations involved in the suffrage movement varied across the colonies.
 A national body, the Australian Women's Suffrage Society, was formed in 1889, whose aims were to educate women and men about a woman's right to vote and stand for parliament.
 Key figures in the Australian suffrage movement included South Australians Mary Lee and Catherine Helen Spence, Western Australian Edith Cowan, New South Welsh Maybanke Anderson, Louisa Lawson, Dora Montefiore and Rose Scott, Tasmanians Alicia O'Shea Petersen and Jessie Rooke, Queenslander Emma Miller, and Victorians Annette Bear-Crawford, Henrietta Dugdale, Vida Goldstein, Alice Henry and Annie Lowe.